SeedWebs/pai/readme.txt

 == Copyright ==

-Pai WordPress Theme, (C) 2023 seedwebs
+Pai Page WordPress Theme, (C) 2023 seedwebs
-Pai is distributed under the terms of the GNU GPL.
+Pai Page is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by